 My long career reflects the ability to adapt to a rapidly changing environment and embrace new ideas and methods of working.
 It sounds like typical consultant fluff, right?
 So why am I different to the rest?

-My unique experience provides me with a 360 understanding of eCommerce operations.
-It enables me to take a holistic approach to problem-solving without wasting valuable time or resources.
-As a wholly independent consultant, I refuse to take commissions from software companies.
-This means I can advise you honestly about the range of options and help you find the best solution.
-In my experience, the most expensive option isn’t always the best, and I can help you negotiate the best deals to cut operating costs.
+As a wholly independent consultant, I refuse to take commissions from tech companies.
+This means I can advise you truthfully about the range of options and help you find the best solution, and I can help you negotiate the best deals to cut operating costs.

 My Story